nycicarus/nycicarus.github.io/_posts/events/2016-07-06-first-resort.md

 ---
 layout: article
-title: "Crowdsourcing for Projects In Action - #FirstResponse"
+title: "Crowdsourcing for Projects In Action - #FirstResort"
 categories: events
 description: "The NYC Icarus project will host a multipart event highlighting Orlando, talking about the Murphy Bill and new viral campaign"
 excerpt: "This month NYC Icarus will host a multipart event highlighting Orlando, talking about the Murphy Bill and seeking to co-create a viral video campaign"